Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

-The first thing we should check is that this definition of a state indeed has some relation with the conventional notion of a quantum state.
+The first thing we should check is that this definition of a state does indeed have some relation to the conventional notion of a quantum state.
 We have the following. \begin{theorem}[\cite{doequa}] It is easy to check that a quasi-state $\A\ra{\omega}\C$ defines a measure $\mu_\omega$ on the spectral presheaf by

 where $\uli\delta^o(A)$ is the isomorphism $\Pi(A)\ra{}\mathrm{Sub}_{cl}(\uli\Sigma(A))$ of theorem \ref{thm:propemb}.
-Less trivially, it can be proved that this defines a bijection between quasi-states on $\A$ and measures on $\p_{cl}\uli\Sigma$.
+Less trivially, it can be proved that this defines a bijection between quasi-states on $\A$ and measures on $\uli{\p_{cl}\Sigma}$.

-Therefore, by theorem \ref{thm:glea}, if $\A$ has no summands of type $I_2$, the injection of states into measures on the spectral presheaf is also surjective.\end{theorem} Of course, seeing the motivation of our topos framework by theorems \ref{thm:kocobs}, \ref{thm:glea} and \ref{thm:koclog}, we could never really hope that it would work out for $\A$ with type $I_2$ summands.
-This result therefore basically tells us that measures on the spectral presheaf are precisely the right notion of state in the contravariant approach.
+Therefore, by theorem \ref{thm:glea}, if $\A$ has no summands of type $I_2$, the injection of states into measures on the spectral presheaf is also surjective.\end{theorem} Of course, given that our topos framework was motivated by theorems \ref{thm:kocobs}, \ref{thm:glea} and \ref{thm:koclog}, we could never really hope that it would work out for $\A$ with type $I_2$ summands.
+This result therefore tells us that measures on the spectral presheaf are precisely the right notion of state in the contravariant approach.

 Again, the reader should note that this notion of state is the general notion of a positive normalised functional on $\A$.
-One can also characterise the states used by physicists, those that come from trace class operators, in this framework.
-These are precisely those measures that are in some sense $\sigma$-additive, instead of just finitely additive.
+One can also characterise the states used by physicists, those that come from trace-class operators, in this framework.
+These are precisely those measures that are in some sense $\sigma$-additive, rather than just finitely additive.
 The details can be found in \cite{doequa}.